tang-xy/ReadS3demo/README.md

 This demo is dependent on `org.gdal:gdal >= 2.3` and `com.amazonaws:aws-java-sdk >= 1.11.538`.

+It requires GDAL to be built against libcurl.

 ## About

 Starting with GDAL 3.2, direct writing of GeoTIFF files with the GTiff driver is supported.